syncfusion/blazor-docs/src/charts/sparkline/events.md

 ---
-title: "Events in Blazor Sparkline component | Syncfusion"
+title: "Events in the Blazor Sparkline component | Syncfusion"

 component: "Sparkline"

-description: "Learn here all about events of Syncfusion Sparkline (SfSparkline) component and more."
+description: "Learn here all about the events of Syncfusion Sparkline (SfSparkline) component and more."
 ---

-# Events in Blazor Sparkline (SfSparkline)
+# Events in the Blazor Sparkline (SfSparkline)

 This section describes the Sparkline component's events that will be triggered when appropriate actions are performed.
 The events should be provided to the Sparkline through the [`SparklineEvents`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.SparklineEvents.html).